Parents With Confidence

 A child that is connected and feels seen, heard and valued, is a child that is better able to listen and cooperate.
 Period.

-I get it, it’s not always easy to say the least, but strive to see your child through their behaviors, notice their strengths, talents, and passions.
+I get it, it’s not always easy to say the least when parenting an ADHD child, but strive to see your child through their behaviors, notice their strengths, talents, and passions.
 Notice what delights you about your differently wired child.

 Appreciate their uniqueness, spending a small amount of time with them each day to connect and climb into their world if only for a few minutes.